ambientum/ambientum/readme.md

 ### Compose only images

-The following images are useless to run commands, but great for running as services inside a `docker-compose` environemnt
+The following images are useless to run commands, but great for running as services inside a `docker-compose` environment

 |Repository                 | Images/Tags                   | Description                                        |
 |---------------------------|-------------------------------|----------------------------------------------------|